Members of the public can seek to inform the Council about their concerns in many ways. One method is lodging a petition about a specific issue.

-You can use our Petition Template to ensure your petition meets the criteria outlined below.
+You can use the following guidelines for lodging a petition to ensure your petition meets the criteria for Council's consideration.
 Each page of the petition should have the "Petition Statement" outlining the matter to be raised and action the petitioners would like Council to take.

 A person may lodge an original petition with the Council by addressing it to: